python-geeks/Automation-scripts/compare_img/README.md

 ```

 ## Installation and Setup
-Once you got the requisites on your machine, for a UNIX based system please execute the following command to install the required dependencies.
+Once you got the requisites on your machine, for a UNIX based system executing the following command to install the required libraries:
 ```
 make init
 source .venv/bin/activate
 ```

-OR execute the following command:
+OR executing the following command will install all the required libraries for you:
 ```
 $ pip install -r requirements.txt
 ```
-This will install all the required libraries for you.

-## How to use
+## Execution
 To run the project, you can directly run the ```compare_img.py``` file and provide the directory path for both the images.

 ```$ python3 compare_img.py DIR_PATH_IMG1 DIR_PATH_IMG2```